 Information for parents of children moving to North Yorkshire or changing school part way through the academic year

-In year applications will be processed no more than 6 weeks or 40 school days in advance of when a school place required.
+In-year applications will be processed no more than 6 weeks or 40 school days in advance of when a school place is required.

 Will a move really be in my child's best interest?

 Requesting to change schools because you are moving into North Yorkshire or moving within North Yorkshire is sometimes unavoidable and the Authority will endeavour to place your child at a school as soon as possible.

 Where you are requesting to change school for other reasons, you should consider carefully whether a change of schools is in your child’s best interest.
 The Authority does not encourage parents to move their child from one local school to another school mid-year as this can have a negative effect on a child's progress.

 Consider whether it is necessary to move schools and speak to your child's current school before completing an application.